webQbe/js_breathe_relax/README.md

 - Shows you how to use JS with CSS Animations
 - Circle is placed inside a container
 - .circle class represents a solid circle and a gradient circle is behind it.
-- Small white circle spins around the main circle
+- Small white circle spins around the main circle within 7.5 seconds
 - Simple paragraph is displayed in the middle of main circle.